-As a Federally Funded Research and Development Center headquartered in Charlottesville, Virginia, NRAO operates the Karl G. Jansky Very Large Array (VLA) near Socorro, New Mexico and is also the North American implementing organization for the international Atacama Large Millimeter/submillimeter Array (ALMA).
-These ground-based observing facilities for radio astronomy are available to any qualified researcher, regardless of affiliation or nationality, on the basis of scientific, merit-reviewed proposals.
-NRAO facilities annually serve over 2,500 users worldwide; moreover, continuing high demand for ALMA has resulted in the most proposals ever received for an astronomical facility in response to a single proposal call.
+As a Federally Funded Research and Development Center headquartered in Charlottesville, Virginia, NRAO operates the Karl G. Jansky Very Large Array (VLA) near Socorro, New Mexico; the Very Long Baseline Array (VLBA), with 10 sites throughout the continental United States, Hawaii, and the U.S. Virgin Islands; and is also the North American implementing organization for the international Atacama Large Millimeter/submillimeter Array (ALMA).
+These ground-based observing facilities for radio astronomy are available to any qualified researcher, regardless of affiliation or nationality, on the basis of scientific, meritreviewed proposals.
+In addition to conducting NSF-funded astrophysical observations, the VLBA is used for fundamental support of the International Celestial Reference Frame, under an agreement with the United States Naval Observatory (USNO).
+NRAO facilities annually serve over 2,500 users worldwide; moreover, continued high demand for ALMA has resulted in the most proposals ever received for an astronomical facility in response to a single proposal call.
 NSF does not provide individual investigator awards targeted specifically for use of NRAO facilities, but many users are supported through NSF or NASA grants to pursue scientific programs that require use of NRAO facilities.

-Including the ALMA operations staff located at NRAO, staff in FY 2019 will consist of 296 fulltime equivalent positions (FTEs) operations in the and maintenance components: 114 in telescope operations, 56 in science support and research, 35 in development programs, 51 in computing and data management, 21 in administrative services, and 19 in education and public outreach.
-These numbers exclude staff at the partitioned Green Bank Observatory and Long Baseline Observatory, managed and operated separately from
+Including the ALMA operations staff located at NRAO, staff in FY 2020 will consist of 402 full-time equivalent positions (FTEs) in the operations and maintenance components, including: 71 in telescope operations, 47 in science support and research, 39 in development programs, 81 in computing and data management, 73 in administrative services, and 19 in education and public outreach.
+These numbers exclude staff at the partitioned Green Bank Observatory, managed and operated separately from NRAO, as well as 72 staff in the NRAO common cost pool that serve multiple observatories.
+In addition, the NRAO managing organization, Associated Universities, Inc. (AUI), employs local ALMA operations staff in Chile, currently about 250 FTEs.